 In June 2021, we entered into a distribution agreement with Eurofarma for the development and commercialization of EXPAREL in Latin America.
 Under the terms of the agreement, Eurofarma obtained the exclusive right to market and distribute EXPAREL in 19 countries in Latin America, including Argentina, Brazil, Colombia, and Mexico.
+Eurofarma recently submitted an application seeking approval in Brazil.
 In addition, Eurofarma is responsible for regulatory filings for EXPAREL in these countries.
-We will receive royalties based on Eurofarma's future commercialization of the product and are also eligible to receive milestone payments that are triggered by the achievement of certain regulatory and commercial events.
+We will receive royalties based on Eurofarma's future commercialization of EXPAREL and are also eligible to receive milestone payments that are triggered by the achievement of certain regulatory and commercial events.